-For step-by-step instructions, including the posters that must be shared with the communities, see the Community mobilization Manual.
+For step-by-step instructions, including the posters that must be shared with the communities, see the Community Mobilization Manual.

-5. MDU Election and Registration
+5. MDU Selection

-Communities that are selected for the RIDP must elect a Mahalla Development Unit.
-During this stage, RIDP facilitation teams (QFs and QEs) will conduct a series of pre-election meetings in each qishloq to explain the election process and the roles and responsibilities of MDU members and establish an Election Committee and a Village Participatory Monitoring Committee.
+Communities that are selected for the RIDP must select a Mahalla Development Unit.
+During this stage, RIDP facilitation teams (QFs and QEs) will conduct a series of meetings in each qishloq to explain the selection process and the roles and responsibilities of MDU members and choose members from among themselves and a Village Participatory Monitoring Committee.
 For accountability purposes, the latter committee must be independent of the MDU.
 The MDU serves on a voluntary basis.
 The MDU will consist of an equal number of men and women, and one of the two key positions, chair or vice-chair, must be occupied by a woman.
 The secretary of the MDU can be either a man or a woman.
 RIDP facilitators must fill out RIDP form 3.7, which documents the MDU election process and results, to be uploaded to the MIS.
+There should be a certain share of middle-age people (30 to 45 years of age) participating in the MDU, not only the elderly (aksakals).

-The RIDP has a uniform MDU election procedure that must be followed.
-The key principles of the MDU election are:
+The RIDP has a uniform MDU selection procedure that must be followed.
+The key principles of the MDU selection are:

-- (a) Each neighborhood elects one man and one woman (large neighborhoods will elect additional members). - (b) Votes are cast by secret ballot. - (c) Each village must establish an Election Committee with two members, one man and one woman, from each neighborhood to oversee the election. - (d) QFs are neutral observers to monitor the election process. - (e) Sixty percent of each neighborhood's eligible voters must vote in order for the election to be valid. - (f) The selection of MDU executive members must be conducted by secret ballot, preferably on the same day as the general election.
+- (a) Each neighborhood selects one man and one woman (large neighborhoods will select additional members). - (b) QFs are neutral observers to monitor the selection process. - (c) The selection of MDU executive members must be conducted by secret ballot, preferably on the same day as the general election.

-The MDU is elected for the duration of the RIDP project cycle, beginning from the date of the MDU's registration as documented in form 3.8.
+The MDU is selected for the duration of the RIDP project cycle, beginning from the date of signing the tripartite agreement (form 3.3).

-In the event that one or more of the elected MDU members are no longer willing or able to complete their terms as MDU members, the village's Election Committee, along with the QF, will conduct a round of elections in the relevant neighborhoods to fill the vacancies.
-Should an outgoing member also be an MDU Executive Committee member, the new member elected to replace him or her will not automatically assume that Executive Committee seat.
-Instead, all MDU members, including the newly elected member, will vote amongst themselves to fill the vacancy.
+In the event that one or more of the selected MDU members are no longer willing or able to complete their terms as MDU members, the villagers, along with the QF, will conduct a round of selection in the relevant neighborhoods to fill the vacancies.
+Should an outgoing member also be an MDU Executive Committee member, the new member selected to replace him or her will not automatically assume that Executive Committee seat.
+Instead, all MDU members, including the newly selected members, will vote amongst themselves to fill the vacancy.